sevonj/ghm_docs/docs/index.md

 ![](img/by-nc-sa.png)

-Any code snippets within this documentation are completely free to use.
+Any code snippets within this documentation are completely free to use [(CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).